Skip to main content

 • Associate Professor, Movement Science

-• Director, Musculoskeletal Biomechanics and Imaging Laboratory
+• Director, Musculoskeletal Biomechanics & Imaging Laboratory

 • Graduate Faculty, Movement Science